 Supervised experience in an agency providing some aspect of psychological services.
 The class includes seminar sessions designed to help students achieve a fuller understanding of their placement experiences.
 A large variety of placements are available.
 A total of eight internship credits can be accrued.
 Learn about internship opportunities

-Choose two of the following, only one of which can be Advanced Developmental Psychology or Experimental Social Psychology:
+Choose two of the following, only one of which can be Social and Personality Development or Experimental Social Psychology:

 - PSY 302.
-Advanced Developmental Psychology with lab
+Social and Personality Development with lab

 This course will explore and discuss the primary literature on the theory and research of childhood social development.
 The specific topic within social development to be covered will vary based on current research goals.
 Students will have opportunity to engage in research projects in natural or laboratory settings, which may require additional time outside of class.